The Tukataka learning tower is delivered already assembled and therefore can be used immediately.

 - DO NOT attach items to learning tower that may be potential strangulation hazards (such as, but not limited to, pet leashes, ropes, chains, etc.).

-- Children should be dressed appropriately.
+- Please ensure that children should be appropriately dressed when using the Learning tower.
 Avoid loose-fitting clothing and potentially hazardous items such as ponchos and scarves.

 - DO NOT place the tower near an open flame.

 - The tower must always be used against a structure that is fixed or solid (e.g., a kitchen unit, table, washbasin, etc.), to prevent it from tipping over.